BjornarOlstad/Group-Project-Programming-HSG/README.md

 - Side-by-Side Comparisons: Multiple heatmaps are displayed in a grid layout, allowing users to compare metrics like population, GDP, and income simultaneously.

 -- 2 --

+This code performs a clustering analysis to group U.S. states based on their GDP and personal income.
+Using KMeans clustering, the states are categorized into four distinct clusters, providing insights into their economic similarities and differences.

+A scatterplot visualizes the clusters by plotting GDP against personal income, with each cluster highlighted in a different color.
+The scatterplot also includes annotations in the legend to indicate the number of states in each cluster, making the distribution clear at a glance.

+To further analyze the clusters, the code generates boxplots for variables like GDP, personal income, and population.
+These boxplots, arranged in a 2x2 grid, provide a detailed view of how these variables are distributed within each cluster, highlighting economic disparities and patterns across states.